Mdev98/travel-advisor/readme.md

 # TravelAdvisor

 TravelAdvisor is a Python web scraper that scrapes data on travel destinations from a travel website.
 It retrieves data such as destination name, image gallery, and places of interest.
-The scraped data is then saved to a JSON file.
+The scraped data is then saved to a JSON file and errors are logged using the logging library

 ## Dependencies